Personal safety professionals share strategies that can help protect busy shoppers

 Don’t wear your purse so that the strap crosses your body.
 Wearing a purse strap across your body makes you much more connected to your bag.
 If anyone tries to steal your purse, you will be pulled with the belt.
 You can become unbalanced and put into a vulnerable position, or you could end up in a physical altercation with the assailant.
 If your purse is draped on one shoulder, you can almost instantly let go of it.

 Dress casually and comfortably.
 The mall during the holiday shopping season is not the time to make a fashion statement.
 It is much better to leave the high heels and flashy statement-making pieces at home.
-Jeans and sneakers will aid you blend in and if needed enable you to make a quick getaway.
+Jeans and sneakers will aid you to blend in and if needed enable you to make a quick getaway.
 Moreover, avoid wearing large and expensive-looking jewelry that can draw extra attention to you.

 Do not hesitate to ask a security guard to walk you to your car.
 If you are shopping at night and the crowds at the mall have thinned out for the day, taking an extra step to stay safe is always a good idea.
 Additionally, plan and pay the few extra dollars to valet park your auto, so you do not have to walk to it along with arms full of bags.